TsvetinaIvanova/xaml-docs/Controls/RadScheduleView/Content/radscheduleview-localization.md

->

-__Note that you have to set the localization manager before the creation of the UI, otherwise some parts might remain not-localized.__
+><legacyBold xmlns="http://ddue.schemas.microsoft.com/authoring/2003/5">Note that you have to set the localization manager before the creation of the UI, otherwise some parts might remain not-localized.</legacyBold>

 # Resource Keys